Asylum Lawyer in Greensboro

 Timeline factors may include:

-- Whether your case is with USCIS or the Greensboro Immigration Court
+- Whether your case is with USCIS or the Charlotte Immigration Court

 - Requests for additional evidence or documentation